PokemonAutomation/About/HardwareExperienced.md

 | Egg Hatchers | Den Hosting with stats!  |
 | Unattended Shiny Hunts | Autonomous Shiny Hunts! |

-*The levels of automation build off each other, to do Auto Max Lair you have to proceed through Microcontroller and Computer Controlled tutorials.
-You have been warned.*

 # (2) Microcontroller Hardware

 **No matter the level of automation you need, start here!**